MarcoToppino/ArtLounge3e/README.md

 #### Welcome Image and Text
 ![Welcome image and text](assets/images/readme_images/welcome_section.png)

-- The Welcome main image is designed to attract the customer attention showing the happy and relaxed athmosphere during the Art Sessions.
+- The Welcome main image is designed to attract the customer attention showing the happy and relaxed atmosphere during the Art Sessions.
 The message is particularly aimed at attracting new customers with no specific art experience.
 - A direct link to the schedule page is immediately provided, to allow returning customers to easily access the range of offerings

 ##### Experiences Section
 ![Experiences section image](assets/images/readme_images/art_experiences.png)

-- Contains three sections for the three different types of offernig (Workshops, Courses, Corporate).
+- Contains three sections for the three different types of offering (Workshops, Courses, Corporate).
 They include summary of the offering, an image reflecting the different styles and a direct link to the relevant section for further deeper information.

 #### Testimonials Section
 ![Testimonials section image](assets/images/readme_images/testimonials.png)